Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is the GMAT harder than practice tests?

 It all depends on the GMAT practice test you use.
-Some companies like Kaplan and Manhattan Prep provide practice tests that are equal in difficulty to the real GMAT, while other prep providers’ exams aren’t as tough.
+Some companies like Kaplan and Magoosh provide practice tests that are equal in difficulty to the real GMAT, while other prep providers’ exams aren’t as tough.

 How hard is it to get a 700 on the GMAT?